parmes/parmes/solfec/user.rst

   becomes an empty placeholder.
 One can use it to assign value, x = CREATE1 (), but using it as an argument, z = CREATE2 (x), will cause an abnormal termination.
 One can create a copy of an object by calling z = COPY (x), hence using y = CREATE2 (COPY (x)) leaves x intact.

+* Routines marked as :red:`(Under development)` are functional, although they may be unstable.

 Sections below document Solfec objects and routines used for their manipulation: